goomba2352/collatz_web/README.md

 # Dev guide
-- Any source worth considering is *.ts (function) and index.html/main.css (layout)
+- Source is at `src/*.ts` and `web/{index.html, main.css}`
-- You can use `npm install` to get dependencies (e.g. Denque is used for a double-ended queue)
+- You can use `cd src` and then `npm install` to get dependencies
-- build.bat is the script I use to compile ts to browser-compatible js.
+- `tools/build`.bat is the script used to compile ts to browser-compatible js.
-  - *.js is compiled from *.ts with tsc
+  - `*.js` is compiled from `*.ts` with `tsc`
-  - Browserify links node modules and js together into a browser compatible app_web.js
+  - Browserify links node modules and js together into a browser compatible `app_web.js`
+  - Run from main directory, i.e., invoke with `./tools/build.bat`
 - run.bat simply starts a local http-server (https://www.npmjs.com/package/http-server).
-You can also just preview directly from github.io (See [Usage](#Usage)), as this is a web app.
+You can also just preview
+  - Run from main directory, i.e., invoke with `./tools/run.bat` directly from github.io (See [Usage](#Usage)), as this is a web app.

 # Future work
 - Always improve UX